Associate Professor of Egyptology; Fellow of St Cross (on research leave for the academic year 2020 – 2021)

 2007.
 Biographical texts from Ramessid Egypt.
 Writings from the Ancient World 26.
 Atlanta: Society for Biblical Literature.

-Julie Stauder-Porchet, Elizabeth Frood, and Andréas Stauder, in press (2020).
+Julie Stauder-Porchet, Elizabeth Frood, and Andréas Stauder 2020.
 Ancient Egyptian Biographies: contexts, forms, functions.
 Wilbour Studies in Egyptology and Assyriology 6.
 Lockwood Press.